katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 = Version 3 Requires PHP 5.3 =
 __Version 3.x changes requirements for your server.
 If you upgrade and the upgrade doesn't work for you, you can downgrade to the previous version of the plugin.__
 * Fixed: Error when validating entries using Akismet to block spam
+* Fixed: Fatal error on Events admin page when there are no events found
 * Updated: Phone number parsing

 = 3.1.7 on April 24, 2015 =